entropia/paperless-asn-qr-codes/README.md

 - `-f`, `--format`: Selects the format of the output sheet (see [Supported Sheets](#supported-sheets))
 - `-d`, `--digits`: Specifies the number of digits in the ASN (e.g. for the default number 7, the ASN will look like 'ASN0000001')
 - `-b`, `--border`: Generates the borders around the labels to help debug alignment issues (see [Tips & Tricks](#tips--tricks))
+- `-r`, `--row-wise`: Increments the labels from left to right instead of top to bottom
+- `-n`, `--num-labels`: Number of lables to be printed on the sheet
+- `-p`, `--pages`: Number of pages to be generated, ignored if -n is present.
+- `-s`, `--start-position`: Positon of first label to be printed, eighter defined as ROW:COLUMN or NUMBER.
+Starting from 1 eg. to use the whole sheet it would be 1:1 or 1.
+Useful if you have a partly used sheet from using `-n`.

 ## Supported Sheets
 Some different sheet types are supported with the `-f`/`--format` argument, however, not all are tested.